artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 Things you need to know about the subject

-# Books htat mast to read
+# How to work with people
 look for books described how to analise what people say

+# psychology - the things you might to know

+# Books that must to read

 https://www.amazon.co.uk/Cloud-Computing-Patterns-Fundamentals-Applications/dp/3709115671/ref=sr_1_61?s=books&ie=UTF8&qid=1476275288&sr=1-61
 https://www.amazon.co.uk/Agile-Testing-Practical-Addison-Wesley-Signature/dp/0321534468/ref=sr_1_54?s=books&ie=UTF8&qid=1476275288&sr=1-54